 - Monolocale = studio

-- Bilocale = two-bedroom apartment
+- Bilocale = one-bedroom apartment

-- Trilocale = three-bedroom apartment
+- Trilocale = two-bedroom apartment

 - Appartamento = apartment